 Volvo does things a little differently from other premium brands in the automotive world.
-For this Swedish manufacturer, safety and kid-friendliness are just as important as luxury amenities and driving performance, and in no vehicle is this more apparent than the Volvo XC90, a midsize seven-passenger SUV.
+For this Swedish manufacturer, safety and kid-friendliness are just as important as luxury amenities and driving performance, and in no vehicle is this more apparent than the Volvo XC90.

-The XC90 debuted for the 2003 model year with models that corresponded to engine size.
-The original base engine was a 208-hp, 2.5-liter turbocharged inline five-cylinder (known as the 2.5T) coupled to a five-speed automatic, which was replaced by the current 3.2 six-cylinder for '07.
-Used XC90 shoppers will also come across T6 models (sold from 2003-'05), which had a 268-hp, twin-turbocharged 2.8-liter inline-6 paired to a four-speed auto.
+The previous first-generation XC90 was produced from 2002 to 2014, and debuted with models that corresponded to engine size.
+The original base engine was a 208-hp, 2.5-liter turbocharged inline five-cylinder (known as the 2.5T) coupled to a five-speed automatic transmission.
+It was replaced by a 3.2 six-cylinder for '07.
+Used XC90 shoppers will also come across T6 models (sold from 2003 to 2005), which had a 268-hp, twin-turbocharged 2.8-liter inline-6 paired to a four-speed auto.
 Although acceleration was adequate with either of these turbo engines, their power delivery wasn't well suited for duty in a heavy SUV.
-However, if you test-drive either a T6 or 2.5T and find its performance to your liking, there's no reason not to buy it.

 It should be noted that non-V8-powered XC90s were available in both five- and seven-passenger seating configurations until 2010, when the third row became standard.
-Other changes were restricted to the odd feature added here or there until '07, when the XC90 got slightly revised exterior styling.
+Other changes were restricted to some features added here or there until '07, when the XC90 got slightly revised exterior styling.
 New standard features included an auxiliary audio jack and satellite radio, while Volvo's Blind Spot Information System (BLIS) was added to the options list.
-The V8's Executive package was added for 2009, and with items like massaging and ventilated front seats, a so-equipped XC90 would be quite a used car find.
+The V8's Executive package was added for 2009, and with items such as massaging and ventilated front seats, a so-equipped XC90 would be quite a used-car find.

 If you are looking for older years, visit our used Volvo XC90 page.